tinkerer-red/Emobble/README.md

 ```

 You can also make use of [Emobble’s Shortcodes Data Base](https://github.com/tinkerer-red/Emobble/tree/master/Tools/db/Shortcodes) to query emoji short codes like `:smile:` for a variety of languages.
 Or use the provided [emoji.json](https://github.com/tinkerer-red/Emobble/blob/master/Tools/db/emoji.json) for displaying much more information about emojis, such as Name, Description, and Category.
-Great addition.
-Here's an updated and more complete version of that section with the extra info clearly stated:

 > 💡 **Using a Custom Scribble Preprocessor?**
 > If you override the default Scribble preprocessor, make sure to call Emobble's handler inside it: